Shetura36/Data-607/FinalProject/Data607-Final-Project-Version2.md

 ## Uber Pickups in New York City

-This final project is an analysis of the September 2014 Uber pickup locations.
-This data set has over 1 million rows of data.
-This file contains pickup date and time and longitude and latitude geolocation points.
+This project analyzes Uber pickup locations from September 2014, using a dataset containing over 1 million records.
+The dataset includes pickup date and time, along with corresponding latitude and longitude coordinates.
+To gain deeper insights into ride activity and geographic trends, reverse geocoding was performed to map these coordinates to zip codes and neighborhood locations.
+The analysis also seeks to answer the questions listed below.

-#### The questions that this analysis attempts to answer are:
+#### Questions

 - What is the distribution of pickups by neighborhoods in New York City?
 - What is the distribution of pickups by boroughs in New York City?